 For the cheapest possible cover, try these 8 ways to cut your travel insurance costs.

-It can be any illness or injury you have had treatment for or been diagnosed with.
-Some insurers only count conditions you have had in the last few years, so check each policy you’re considering.
+A pre-existing medical condition can be any illness or injury you’ve had treatment for or been diagnosed with.
+Some insurers only count conditions you’ve had in the last few years, so check each policy you’re considering.

 Yes, but you will need to declare your condition when you apply, and it may cost more.

-Yes, and if you do not declare them, your cover could be invalid and any medical claims will be rejected.
+Yes.
+If you don’t declare them, your cover could be invalid and any medical claims will be rejected.

 No, but you should never travel without it because medical treatment abroad can cost tens of thousands of pounds or more.